developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/setup/index.md

 ## Admin Best Practices

-> **Zebra strongly recommends following these suggested best practices**:
+#### Zebra strongly recommends the following best practices for a seamless user experience.

-1. **DO NOT MODIFY CARTSCAN PROFILES FROM WITHIN DATAWEDGE ON THE MOBILE DEVICE**.
+1. **IMPORTANT: <u>Do not modify CartScan Profile settings from within DataWedge on the mobile device</u>**.
 Doing so will result in unpredictable CartScan behavior.
-2. **Create all necessary CartScan Profile(s) for the end-user scanning workflow(s)**.
+2. **Analyze end-user scanning workflows and create the necessary CartScan Profile(s) in advance**.
 See [Settings page](../settings) for details.
-3. **Before deployment, always test CartScan Profile(s)** with the intended line-of-business application(s) to ensure compatibility and desired behavior.
+3. **Before deployment, test CartScan Profile(s)** with the intended line-of-business application(s) to ensure compatibility and desired behavior.
+4. **Conduct workflow testing with an end-user representative**, if possible,
-4. **Create the end-user training materials and guidelines** for proper use of CartScan, its features and functions.
-This minimizes errors when scanning with CartScan.
+5. **Create the end-user training materials and guidelines** for proper use of CartScan, its features and functions.
+This minimizes errors when putting CartScan into use.
-5. **Deploy workflow Profiles along with the CartScan app** when staging target mobile devices.
+6. When staging target mobile devices, **always deploy workflow Profiles along with the CartScan app**.
-6. **Pair each mobile device to its intended end-user workstation** prior to deployment to end users.
+7. **Pair each mobile device to its intended end-user workstation** prior to deployment to end users.

 -----